mitheelgajare/snippets/CONTRIBUTING.md

 ## Conclusion:

 Thank you for reading this document (It was very long, sorry 😬).
-We hope to see your contributions.
+We look forward to your contributions.